Reviews You Can Rely On

 What Type of Tires Should I Look For?

 Well, that depends on the environment and your comfort expectations.
-If you're planning to ride on well-maintained roads, solid tires are plenty sufficient, though you'll feel feedback riding over any surface irregularities.
+If you're planning to ride on well-maintained roads, solid tires are sufficient, though you'll feel feedback riding over any surface irregularities.
 They are also highly durable.
-Conversely, air-filled (pneumatic) tires should be your go-to if you plan to ride on highly variable terrain or just prefer a supremely smooth ride.
+Conversely, air-filled (pneumatic) tires should be your go-to if you plan to ride on highly variable terrain or prefer a smooth ride.
 The smooth ride comes at a cost - the tires require maintenance and can deflate from punctures or normal wear and tear.
 However, if you opt for tubeless pneumatic tires, you won't have to worry as much about flats.
 Hybrid tires offer a nice balance between the two, providing the durability of a rubber build with the give of air-filled tires (though pneumatic tires will still feel better).
-Keep in mind that changing tubes and tires on a scooter is not that easy for most people.
+Remember that changing tubes and tires on a scooter is difficult for most people.

 electric scooter - size matters...at least when it comes to ride comfort. smaller...